loveencounterflow/intertype/README.md

 > * *`ERR_TYPEDECL` indicates an error that will occur during the instantiation of a `Typespace` when a type
 >   with the listed condition is encountered;*
 > * *`ERR_CREATE` indicates an error that will occur when trying to call `Intertype::create()` with a type
->   whose declaration satisfies the given condition.*
+>   whose declaration satisfies the given condition: the declaration is OK and the type is usable, but it's
+>   not allowed to use the library to create a new value of this type.*

 * In case `D.create` is a synchronous function, it will be called with the extraneous arguments `P` that are present in the call to `z = Intertype::create T, P...`, if any; its return value `z` will be validated